“Those who fail to learn from history are doomed to repeat it.”

 2. The ‘Classic’ Church Plant.
 At a conference a minister talked about the mistakes that he had made in a ‘Classic’ church planting initiative which ultimately failed.
 As he talked I remember thinking he could have been warned against repeating those same mistakes by reading any number of books on church planting written during the previous ten years or so!
 Yet he and others had persisted in reinventing the “Square wheel”.
 Classic church plants are usually very high resource but in our current culture generally produce low levels of fruit in the long term.

 3. The Outreach Playgroup.
-The usual idea of these is to run a good playgroup that will attract non-Christin families into the church building.
+The usual idea of these is to run a good playgroup that will attract non-Christian families into the church building.
 Relationships can be built and then those families can be invited into normal services and/or basic Christianity courses.
 However, while this may have been fruitful some significant time ago it is a high resource activity that is rarely very effective now.
 There are just too many obstacles for the non-Christian to negotiate.

 4. The Kids Holiday Club.
 A strategy of churches wishing to reach the non-church kids in the community, I ran them for years.
 It is certainly true that a good program will often bring many non- church kids along, however the question needs to be asked – how many of them and their families end up joining the church at any time after this high resource activity?
 The answer in recent times is nearly always – few to none.
 Mostly non-church families use a Holiday Club as ‘Out of school care’.

-6. The Christmas Carol Service.
+6. The Outreach Carol Service.
 The argument is that as many non-Christians still like singing Christmas carols they will come along (they do) and that gives the opportunity for a short gospel talk to be given.
 Once such events would have some ongoing fruit with people being engaged by the message and turning up in church.
 However, this is now a very rare result from what can be a very high resource exercise, and as a missional strategy this is now nearly always a ‘Square Wheel’.
 Observation of people at such an event usually shows that the talk is something to be endured and they don’t even listen to it.

 “Those who fail to learn from history are doomed to repeat it”, for they “continue to pursue wrong courses of action because they do not take the time to think critically about what has happened in the past”